How Fair is School Funding in My State?

 LouisianaRedThe formula does not include a weight for concentrated poverty

-MississippiRedThe formula does not include a weight for concentrated poverty
+MississippiYellowThe formula provides a 10% weight for concentrated poverty

 North CarolinaYellowThe formula includes a weight for concentrated poverty and specifically supports districts w/ lower than average ability to raise local revenues